JamesKyburz/dynamodb-logs/README.md

-# dynamodb logs
+# dynamodb log

-sample repo to use dynamodb with append only logs using both Node.js and Python examples.
+sample repo to use DynamoDB with append only logs.

-![Process dynamodb-logs writes][diagram]
+examples contain either Node.js or Python examples.

+![DynamoDB table(dynamodb-logs) writes][writes]

 ### why?

-I previously built [level-eventstore](https://github.com/JamesKyburz/level-eventstore) and wanted the same benefits of append only logs, but using serverless.
+I previously built [level-eventstore] and wanted the same benefits of append only logs, but using serverless.

-By using DynamoDB with [Dynamodb Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) we can build append only logs.
+By using DynamoDB with [Dynamodb Streams] we can build append only logs.

 Although we cannot implement a strict append only log, we can order log items by when they are written.

-Using a [Universally Unique Lexicographically Sortable Identifier](https://github.com/ulid/spec) when can also preserve log items when read by key.
+Using a either a [Universally Unique Lexicographically Sortable Identifier] or a [monotic] value to preserve the item order when reading from DynamoDB.

-To preserve order when reading by log, we will use [Atomic Counters](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/WorkingWithItems.html#WorkingWithItems.AtomicCounters) - our Lambda trigger will increment these.

 - Logs are saved in DynamoDB.
-- Publish / Subscribe changes using [EventBridge](https://aws.amazon.com/eventbridge/).
+- Publish / Subscribe changes using [EventBridge].

 ### how?